stv707/k8_training/d-labs/practice-D/README.md

 ## Test

-Open the http://<YOUR IP>:4000 url on your browser.
+Open the http://vm001_public_ip:4000 url on your browser.

+# Refer Slides for more practice